cloudflare/cloudflare-docs/products/pages/src/content/getting-started/index.md

 <Aside>

-If you do not have a project, [refer to our extensive How To section](/how-to) to learn how to create and deploy common frameworks and tools to Cloudflare Pages.
+If you do not have a project, [refer to our extensive How to section](/how-to) to learn how to create and deploy common frameworks and tools to Cloudflare Pages.

 </Aside>

 ### Configuring your deployment

 Once you have selected a repository, select **Install & Authorize** and **Begin setup**.
-You can then customize your deployment in the "Set up builds and deployments" page.
+You can then customize your deployment in the **Set up builds and deployments** page.

 Your **project name** will be used to generate your project's hostname.
 By default, this matches your GitHub project name.

-"Production branch" indicates the branch that Cloudflare Pages should use to deploy the "production" version of your site.
+**Production branch** indicates the branch that Cloudflare Pages should use to deploy the production version of your site.
 For most projects, this is the `main` or `master` branch.
 All other branches that are not your production branch will be used for [preview deployments](/platform/preview-deployments).

 ![Configuration](./images/configuration.png)